Lumi-supercomputer/lumi-userguide/docs/software/packages/pytorch.md

 This will create an image file named `pytorch_rocm5.4.1_ubuntu20.04_py3.7_pytorch_1.12.1.sif` in the directory where the command was run.
 After the image has been pulled, the directory `$SCRATCH/tmp-singularity singularity` can be removed.

-Please consults the [Singularity containers page][containers] for more details about using Singularity/Apptainer containers on LUMI.
+Please consult the [Singularity containers page][containers] for more details about using Singularity/Apptainer containers on LUMI.

 ### Installing other packages along the container's PyTorch installation